BIPFinland2024/Support/ESP_32/README.md

 Upload New Code:

 After making any changes, students should compile and upload the code again to test the modifications on the board.

+Use Chat-GPT or Gemini to unterstand the Code and how to use it.